Contents

 Start with auto-reconcile turned off while you're building confidence in the rules.
 Once you've confirmed a rule categorises correctly for several months, switch it to auto-reconcile.

-- PayFast: see the PayFast-to-Xero integration guide for the n8n webhook approach
+- PayFast: has a native integration on the Xero App Store; see the PayFast-to-Xero integration guide for setup, including the n8n webhook approach if you need more control than the native connector offers

 - Yoco: see the Yoco-to-Xero integration guide